Mobile phone insurance

 I have more than one mobile phone.
 Can I insure them together?

-Some mobile phone insurance providers require you to insure each phone separately, while others offer multi-device cover.
-Many include family bundles, which can work out cheaper overall.
+Some mobile phone insurance providers require you to insure each phone separately, while others offer multi-phone insurance.
+Many provide mobile phone insurance for families, which can be a great way to get cheap phone insurance.

 How does phone insurance work?